Abhyankar's conjectures in Galois theory: Current status and future directions: Introduction

 \subsubsection{Galois covers of curves defined over finite fields.}

-Let $\ell$ be a finite field.
-A cover of $\ell$-curves $Y \to X$ is {\it regular} or {\it geometric} if the algebraic closure of $\ell$ in the function field $K_Y$ of $Y$ is $\ell$ itself.
+If $\ell$ is a finite field, then its algebraic closure $\bar \ell$ is an infinite Galois extension of $ \ell$ whose finite subextensions all have cyclic Galois groups over $\ell$.
+This suggests that replacing the algebraically closed field of constants $k$ by a finite subfield $\ell$ adds a generator to the fundamental group of an affine curve, somewhat like the effect of deleting a point.
+This perspective motivated:

-\begin{conj}[Abhyankar's Affine Arithmetical Conjecture] A finite group $A$ occurs as the Galois group of a regular unramified cover of the affine line over $\F_p$ if and only if it occurs as the Galois group of an unramified cover of $\A^1_k - \{0\}$ (in other words, if and only if $A/p(A)$ is cyclic). \end{conj}
+\begin{conj}[Abhyankar's Affine Arithmetical Conjecture] A finite group $A$ occurs as the Galois group of an unramified cover of the affine line over $\F_p$ if and only if it occurs as the Galois group of an unramified cover of $\A^1_k - \{0\}$ (in other words, if and only if $A/p(A)$ is cyclic). \end{conj}

-As we explain in Section \ref{SConj3}, the status of Conjecture \ref{Cintro3} is still open.
-We discuss a related result.
+The status of Conjecture \ref{Cintro3} is still open.
+We discuss this further in Section \ref{SConj3}, along with a related result.